-The sport of Women's Flat Track Roller Derby has exploded across the UK in the last six years.
+The sport of Women's Flat Track Roller Derby has exploded across the UK in the last decade.
 From the first pioneering leagues - London Rollergirls, Birmingham Blitz Dames, London Rockin' Rollers and Glasgow Roller Girls founded in 2006 and 2007, to now more than 90 leagues in all corners of the country.
 History is being made.

 The National Museum of Roller Derby was established in 2012 at Glasgow Women's Library as the UK's first permanent collection of ephemera and memorabilia relating to this new and exciting all-female, full-contact sport.
 Materials (such as bout programmes, merchandise, press cuttings etc.) are being donated by Roller Derby Leagues all over the country to form the basis of a national collection, which aims to properly document and preserve for posterity the fast-and-furious first years of Women's Flat Track Roller Derby in the UK and beyond.